5 Things You Need To Know About Co-WashingTamara Floyd

 Textured hair has a natural tendency to be drier than straighter hair types.
-The natural oils created by the scalp have a harder time navigating the twist and turns of curly hair.
-Massey suggests that all conditioners have a small amount of gentle cleansers and that conditioners can and should be use more than shampoo to clean curly hair.
+The natural oils created by the scalp have a harder time navigating the twists and turns of curly hair.
+Massey suggests that all conditioners have a small amount of gentle cleansers and that conditioners can and should be used more than shampoo to clean curly hair.
 Co-washing is a part of the no-poo movement.

 If co-washing is a regular part of your hair regimen, stay away from silicones.
 Many of these ingredients are easy to identify on product labels: look for ingredients ending in -cone.
-Many silicones are synthetic additives that are not water-soluble, making them a little bit harder to wash out without harsh detergents.
+Many silicones are synthetic additives that are not water-soluble, making them harder to wash out without harsh detergents.
 The end result is yucky build-up on your hair and scalp.

 This is an important step that some people skip.
 Your hair and scalp still need a gentle shampoo to adequately cleanse.
-When I skip the shampoo for too long, my scalp itches like crazy.
+When I skip shampoo for too long, my scalp itches like crazy.
 I recommend shampooing weekly or bi-weekly in addition to regular co-washing.